cathyxl/MAgIC/README.md

 ## Roadmap

 - [x] Upload relevant code
-- [ ] Add link to Leaderboard website
+- [x] Add link to Leaderboard website
-- [ ] Introduce more scenarios and LLM results
+- [x] Introduce more scenarios and LLM results
+- [ ] Add Online Demo where human and various LLMs can play together

 <p align="right">(<a href="#readme-top">back to top</a>)</p>